PKUFlyingPig/MIT6.S081-2020fall/README.md

 I highly recommend you read the [xv6 book](book-riscv-rev1.pdf) before watching the course videos and doing the labs.

+### Wanna Learn More ?

+---

+Check out [this repository](https://github.com/PKUFlyingPig/Self-learning-Computer-Science) which contains all my self-learning materials : )

 ## Hints for each lab